mattermost/docs/source/manage/cloud-data-export.rst

 The `mmctl usage notes </manage/mmctl-command-line-tool.html#mmctl-usage-notes>`_ provide some additional context and information which you can reference before and during the process.

 You'll be using the `mmctl export </manage/mmctl-command-line-tool.html#mmctl-export>`__ commands to export your Cloud data for channels, messages, users, etc. The export file is downloaded to a location specified in the export commands.
 Once the export is complete, you'll import the data into your self-hosted instance.
+If preferred, you can configure Mattermost to store the data export in an Amazon S3 cloud storage location.
+This option can be useful in cases where an export is quite large and challenging to download from the Mattermost server.
+See the XXX documentation for details.

 .. note::